teachamantofish/ehelp/input/index.rst

 If you see your photo/text
 =================================

 If you see something here that originated with you and want it removed, just ask.
-I can also add credits and links back to your FB or home page as you desire.
+I can add credits and links back to your FB or home page if you prefer.

 Resources
 ==================